-From Cooktown to the tip of Australia is some of the most spectacular and rugged country in Australia and one of the world's last real rainforest wilderness frontiers.
+From Cooktown to the very tip of north Australia, is some of the most spectacular and rugged country Australia has to offer, and one of the world's last real rainforest wilderness frontiers.

 The area is an unexplored wilderness with thousands of species of tropical birds, beautiful waterfalls, crocodiles and some of the most adventurous fishing you will find anywhere in the world.